 How to Tie Your 2.5 Yard Blanket Scarf

-No need to reinvent the wheel…I just headed online to figure out a couple of fun ways to tie these longer blanket scarves.
+No need to reinvent the wheel to tie a blanket scarf…I just headed online to figure out a couple of fun ways to tie these longer blanket scarves.

 It is a little more complex than the one above, but it adds a beautiful detail to the styling.